El rifle implacable

-El rifle implacable ("The Unforgiving Rifle") is a 1965 Mexican western film directed by Miguel M. Delgado.
-It stars Antonio Aguilar, Flor Silvestre, Olivia Michel, Víctor Junco, Tito Junco, and Crox Alvarado.
+El rifle implacable ("The Unforgiving Rifle") is a 1965 Mexican western film written by José María Fernández Unsáin, directed by Miguel M. Delgado and starring Antonio Aguilar, Flor Silvestre and Olivia Michel.
+This film features the last appearance of the actress Olivia Michel.

 It centers on two recently orphaned sisters who hire a wrongly-accused man to help them to overcome a group of bandits.